abrahamjuliot/ublock-origin-abf/README.md

 uBlock Origin Setup:
 1. Select the adnvanced user icon in Settings

 ![image](https://user-images.githubusercontent.com/6946045/87236337-eb680a00-c39c-11ea-8806-cb20e4f55896.png)

-2. Add the abf.js scriplet url to `userResourcesLocation`
+2. Add the abf.js scriplet url to `userResourcesLocation`.
+Host the file in your own repo for full control and security.

 ![image](https://user-images.githubusercontent.com/6946045/87236365-72b57d80-c39d-11ea-9ad9-462ddffa19aa.png)

 3. inject the scriplet to My Filters.
 Use `*` to apply to sites globally.
 ```
 *##+js(abf)